mhenry42-fr/ft_server/README.md

-# mhenry42-lab
+# ft_server
-For studies, sharing and maybe more.
+First attempt with this project.
+Will improve later and probably make a guide.